Supreme Court of India

 - In his oath, a judge of the Supreme Court swears:

 (i) To bear true faith and allegiance to the Constitution of India.

 (ii) To uphold the sovereignty and integrity of India.

-(iii) To duly and faithfully and to the best of his ability, knowledge and judgement to perform the duties of the Office without fear or favour, affection or ill-will and to uphold the Constitution and the laws.
+(iii) To duly and faithfully and to the best of his ability, knowledge, and judgment to perform the duties of the Office without fear or favor, affection or ill-will and to uphold the Constitution and the laws.